literat/literat/src/posts/2021-03-05-renovate-your-dependencies/index.md

 ## The Great Research

-At LMC we have a private cloud for our products.
-So every piece of a project we are running ourselves.
+At LMC we have a private cloud for our products, meaning every piece of a project we are running ourselves.
 We use very few third-party services for sustainability and security reasons.
 So the solution for dependencies vulnerabilities must also on-premise.